I love this visual.

 People (and yes, that's what employees are) typically know very well what's blocking them from being productive.
 The best teams trust each other and have frequent touch points for mutual understanding.
-A simple daily prompt (see: Lexi Daily) about blockers people encounter is enough.
+A simple daily prompt about blockers people encounter is enough.

-Nir agrees, saying, "A big problem with distraction at work is that we can't easily talk about it.
-Asking employees for feedback on the most significant work distractions won't work if they fear reprisal for sharing their thoughts."
+"A big problem with distraction at work is that we can't easily talk about it.
+Asking employees for feedback on the most significant work distractions won't work if they fear reprisal for sharing their thoughts." – Nir Eyal

 Psychological safety plays a significant role here, says Nir.
 "Only when people feel safe discussing their workplace problems will you be able to find solutions to fix them.
 Chances are, if your workplace can't talk about distraction, there are all kinds of other skeletons in the closet you can't discuss either."

-The need for psychological safety highlights the importance of great managers.
+The need for psychological safety also answers the question why are managers important – more than ever.
 According to Humu, teams with great managers tend to have 78% more psychological safety, which is one of the essential factors behind the effective performance.